kelsangt/Lets-Be-Friends/README.md

 - Use their keyboard to select what decision they want to make
 - React to the moves and decisions made by the opponent, which will be controlled by the computer
 - Hover over options to see what each move, treat, and toy does, in detail
+- Leave the game while the game is being played
 - Employ strategies in order to win through the use of moves, treats, and toys